-The City will continue to utilize the services of Rebuilding Together Silicon Valley (or other qualified nonprofit organizations) and the Milpitas Assistance Program to provide safety, accessibility, and mobility repairs to mobile and single-family homes owned by very low- and low-income households, including allowing seniors to "age in place".
+The City will continue to utilize the services of Rebuilding Together Silicon Valley (or other qualified nonprofit organizations) to provide safety, accessibility, and mobility repairs to mobile and single-family homes owned by very low- and low-income households, including allowing seniors to "age in place".
 Through this Housing Rehabilitation Program, the City will continue to assist very low- and low-income owner households to undertake repairs to their homes to bring them up to standard condition and prolong the useful life of the local housing stock.
 The City will give priority for participation in this program to very low-, and low-income homeowners who are subject to code enforcement actions that could otherwise lead to displacement of residents.
 The City will conduct targeted outreach to disability service providers and membership organizations of persons with disabilities to ensure that people who need accessibility modifications have meaningful access to housing rehabilitation funds.
 The City will pursue additional funding to expand the scope of housing rehabilitation assistance, including for multi-family home improvements.

 Responsible Department Building Safety & Housing Funding Sources CDBG Actions and Timeframe Promote housing rehabilitation with the objective to assist 250 households over eight years with the goal to ensure that at least 1/3 of grants and/or loans funds work that includes accessibility modifications for the Housing Rehabilitation Program (metric).
-Connect residents to weatherization, energy efficiency, and retrofit programs through Energy Upgrade California, PG&E, Silicon Valley Clean Energy, and BayRen with the objective to assist 50 households over eight years (metric).
-Continue to facilitate reasonable accommodations for homeowners seeking to install accessibility modifications to serve disabled residents.
+Assist 600 additional households by 2031 through MAP (metric).
+Connect residents to weatherization, energy efficiency, and retrofit programs through Energy Upgrade California, PG&E, Silicon Valley Clean Energy, and BayRen with the objective to assist 50 households over eight years (metric).Continue to facilitate reasonable accommodations for homeowners seeking to install accessibility modifications to serve disabled residents.
 Include contractual language requiring targeted outreach and setting benchmarks for the number of accessibility modifications completed into agreements with qualified non-profit partners (ongoing).
 Continue to publicize available resources to homeowners, landlords, and developers for repairs and improvements, including posting information on City's website.
 Disseminate marketing materials to service providers and membership organizations.
 Target resources and assistance to projects located in lower resource neighborhoods or projects with affordable housing or rent-restricted units (ongoing).
-Continue to implement the Milpitas Assistance Program (MAP) which provides low-income residents subsidy for Recreation and Community Services programs, water utilities bill discounts, and reduction of building permit fees from Building Safety and Housing for replacement of a water heater, furnace, or air conditioner (ongoing).
 Continue to implement the Residential Building Incentive Program (RBIP) that provides discounts on building permit fees for installation of solar photovoltaic or thermal systems (ongoing).
 Beginning in 2023 and annually thereafter, seek grants/funds to expand the scope of residential rehabilitation assistance for single-family homes and to extend assistance to multi-family housing for lower income households.
 Leverage State, regional, and other funding sources related to building efficiency, conservation, and electrification.
 Relevant Policies HE 2.2 Community Input Identified as a top priority by community members, this program was modified to expand rehabilitation assistance to also consider multi-family units, which was identified as a gap in the program during the third community workshop.
 Leveraging new State and regional funding sources for climate protection was recommended.